Newcastle Disease Virus (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]Skip to the navigation

 The best way to cite this PDQ summary is:

-National Cancer Institute: PDQ® Newcastle Disease Virus.
+PDQ® Integrative, Alternative, and Complementary Therapies Editorial Board.
+PDQ Newcastle Disease Virus.
 Bethesda, MD: National Cancer Institute.
-Date last modified <MM/DD/YYYY>.
-Available at: http://www.cancer.gov/about-cancer/treatment/cam/patient/ndv-pdq.
+Updated <MM/DD/YYYY>.
+Available at: https://www.cancer.gov/about-cancer/treatment/cam/patient/ndv-pdq.
 Accessed <MM/DD/YYYY>.
+[PMID: 26389332]

 Images in this summary are used with permission of the author(s), artist, and/or publisher for use in the PDQ summaries only.
 If you want to use an image from a PDQ summary and you are not using the whole summary, you must get permission from the owner.
 It cannot be given by the National Cancer Institute.
 Information about using the images in this summary, along with many other images related to cancer can be found in Visuals Online.
 Visuals Online is a collection of more than 2,000 scientific images.